0-knight/repo-on-arbitrum/README.md

 ---

-# Manufactured Coupon Payment
+## Manufactured Coupon Payment

-Unlike crypto tokens, Treasury securities generate **coupon payments**.
+Unlike crypto tokens, Treasuries generate **coupon payments**.

-During the repo term, the lender holds legal title to the securities and therefore receives the coupon payment.
+During the repo term, the lender holds legal title to the Treasuries and therefore receives the coupon payment.

 However, the borrower is economically entitled to that income.